 Although coming in at #3 on our list, this is probably the most common and likely problem you’ll experience with your GMT900 truck.

 The excess consumption is usually caused by the active fuel management (AFM) system, which is designed to increase gas mileage.
-The AFM system turns off certain engine cylinders when the driver doesn’t need full engine power (ie. at idle or light cruising speeds) and then turns them back on when full power is needed.
-AFM will deactivate four cylinders on V8 models which meaningfully improves gas mileage by essentially turning your car into a V4.
+The AFM system turns off certain engine cylinders when the driver doesn’t need full engine power.
+This system basically turns your V8 engine into a V4.

 While this technology helps improve gas mileage, it is the main cause of excessive oil consumption, and becomes a common problem at or around the 50,000 mile mark.
 The degree of oil consumption will vary from vehicle to vehicle, but you will likely need to add an extra quart of oil to the engine every 1,000-3,000 miles.